esmukler/snakeOnAPlane/README.md

-# JavaSnake
+# Snake On A Plane
-A JavaScript version of the classic game of Snake vs. Himself!
+A JavaScript version of the classic mobile game.
+Now on a plane!